dev-festival/py4eda-work/homework/hw3a-solution.md

 - Individual assignments: I would keep these in their own separate repository (or repositories) so my personal work stays independent from group projects and doesn't get mixed up.
 - Reference materials: I would maintain a separate repository for references, similar to how class_repo works in this class.
 This keeps important reference materials safe and organized, and I can update them intentionally when needed without accidentally changing them while working on assignments.
 This organization helps me keep different types of work separate, makes it easier to find things, and prevents accidental changes to important materials.

+3.
+a) The longer, more descriptive message is more useful.
+Although it's easy to fall into the habit of writing simple 'update' messages, not leaving a clear breadcrumb trail will make it much more difficult later.
+Descriptive commit messages help to identify key change-points in the history and avoid rolling back too far if looking for a specific working version.
+With just 'update,' I'd have to open multiple commits to find the right one.

+b)From the 'How to Write a Git Commit Message' article, the tip '**if you're having a hard time summarizing, you might be committing too many changes at once**' really strikes me.
+I have definitely thought about this question in the past and not had a clean answer for myself, and certainly no consistency because of it.
+I'm happy to read these articles on the form, function, and standard practices for commits because they're filling in that blank for me.
+I think a good 'unit of work' is any bit of code or text that accomplishes one task or one fix... one complete block that works (or doesn't) but is whole unto itself.
+For example, in a data analysis project:
+ - One commit for loading and cleaning the dataset
+ - Another commit for adding a specific visualization
+ - A separate commit for fixing a bug in a calculation This approach keeps individual but significant steps of the project versioned and clearly documented, making it easier to track progress and troubleshoot issues later.